David Justice: Oakland Athletics

 The Yankees traded Justice to the New York Mets on December 7, 2001, for third baseman Robin Ventura.
 A week later, the Mets dealt him to the Oakland Athletics in exchange for pitchers Mark Guthrie and Tyler Yates.
+The Mets paid $1.2 million of Justice's $7 million salary for the 2002 season.

 Justice was named the American League Player of the Week for the first week of the 2002 season, and was part of the Athletics' 20-game winning streak that year.
 After hitting 11 home runs with a .266 average and .785 On-base plus slugging at age 36, Justice announced his retirement on Dan Patrick's radio show the following February, citing "a diminished desire to play".

 Career totals

-Justice finished his career with a .279 batting average, with a .378 OBP and .500 slugging percentage, 929 runs, 1,571 hits, 280 doubles, 24 triples, 305 home runs, 903 walks and 1,017 RBIs in 1,610 games.
-From 1991 to his last season in 2002, Justice's teams made the postseason every year (with the exception of the strike-shortened 1994 season), and reached the World Series six times, winning twice.
+Justice finished his career with a .279 batting average, a .378 OBP and .500 slugging percentage, 929 runs scored, 1,571 hits, 280 doubles, 24 triples, 305 home runs, 903 walks and 1,017 RBIs in 1,610 games.
+From 1991 to his last season in 2002, Justice's teams made the postseason every year (with the exception of the strike-shortened 1994 season), and reached the World Series seven times, winning twice.
 He is in the top ten in a number of career postseason categories, such as at-bats, games played, hits, doubles and runs scored.

 Honors

-On May 9, 1994, Justice was listed in Peoples "50 Most Beautiful People" issue (Vol. 41 No. 17).
+On May 9, 1994, Justice was listed in People's "50 Most Beautiful People" issue (Vol. 41 No. 17).
 The article goes on to state: "'I check my face to make sure there's nothing sticking on it,' he says.
 'But I don't make sure every hair's in place.'
 He needn't worry.
 He gets the most fan mail on the team and is mobbed when he makes personal appearances on behalf of charities."

 In March 2007, it was announced that Justice would be inducted into the Atlanta Braves Hall of Fame.
 He was the first member of any of the Braves' 14 consecutive division title teams (1991–2005, excluding the strike-shortened season in 1994) to be inducted in the Braves Hall of Fame.
 The induction took place on August 17, 2007.
 Numerous ex-Braves players and coaches were in attendance and tribute videos from Braves legend Hank Aaron and former owner Ted Turner were shown.
 Prior to that evening's game Justice was presented with a portrait by sports artist Bart Forbes during an on-field ceremony.

 Justice was eligible for the Major League Baseball Hall of Fame in 2008, but he received only one vote, preventing him from being named on future ballots.